Installation Guide

 The admin dashboard shows whether the lookup flow is installed and active.

-Step 3
+Step 03

-Install the Outlook Add-in
+Install the Outlook Add-in or Gmail Chrome Extension

-Open in AppSource
+Open in Microsoft Marketplace

-For Individual Users
+For Individual Outlook Users

 1. 1 Open Outlook (web, desktop, or mobile)